istaykov/inventory_optimisation/README.md

 5. **Branch and Channel Dynamics:**
 * Performance differences between branches and sales channels are assumed to reflect actual market conditions rather than operational inefficiencies or reporting errors.

+6. **Seasonal data gaps:**
-* Assumption 1: Seasonal data gaps: December 2021 data was partially imputed using December 2020 trends.
+* December 2021 data was partially imputed using December 2020 trends.

+7. **Negative discount interpretation:**
-* Assumption 2: Negative discount interpretation: High negative discounts were assumed to represent clearance markdowns.
+* High negative discounts were assumed to represent clearance markdowns.

+8. **Exclusion of non-sensical refund dates:**
-* Assumption 3: Exclusion of non-sensical refund dates: Refunds with incorrect dates were excluded from the analysis, totaling about 3% of the data.
+* Refunds with incorrect dates were excluded from the analysis, totaling about 3% of the data.

 ## Caveats